alirezarahmani/rag-index/README.md

 This repo is the answer:
 because **your index configuration is silently sabotaging you**.

-If you don’t measure:
+If you don't measure:

 * the **true recall gap**
 * the **latency ceiling**
 * the **cluster imbalance**
 * the **graph search depth trade-offs**

-…you’re building blind.
+…you're building blind.

 This suite shows you the real behavior of your retrieval layer, not the marketing slides.

 ---

-## 📊 **Example Insights You’ll Discover**
+## 📊 **Example Insights You'll Discover**

-With this benchmark, you’ll see things like:
+With this benchmark, you'll see things like:

 * IVF with `nprobe=1` can drop recall into the 40–60% range.
 * HNSW becomes unreliable at low `efSearch`, even though it “looks fast”.